d-morrison/IntroStatActivities/01-L01-sampling-methods.Rmd

 In the next few weeks we will look at how to summarize data both numerically and graphically.
 For now we will focus on sampling methods and the type of sampling bias that may be present.

-* Selection bias: a part of the target population is not included or underrepresented in the sample
+* Selection bias: a part of the target population is not included or is underrepresented in the sample

 * Non-response or non-participation bias: part of the already selected sample does not respond or chooses not to participate